sofiabelen/sofiabelen.github.io/_posts/projects/2021-07-09-two-phase-filtration.md

 The motivation of our simulation is the technique called [enhanced oil recovery](https://en.wikipedia.org/wiki/Enhanced_oil_recovery).
-Our goal is to model a 2d version of this process as viewed from above.
+Our goal is to model the view from above of this process as a 2d problem.

 For now, we assume that the components do not mix, but it is in our future perspective to model the balance of phases,